What are puppy mills?

 If you are looking to welcome a new dog into your home, you can benefit by not buying from a pet store.

 Lets talk money.
 The average cost of a pet store dog is about $900, while the average cost of an animal shelter dog is only around $100.
 You can save big bucks initially by adopting rather than purchasing from a pet store.
 The lower cost of animal shelters also includes all veterinary care necessary to ensure that your new dog will be happy and healthy at home, while the cost of the pet store dog includes little to no vet care.
-This means that within a few days after purchase from a pet store, you will need to take your pet to the vet to make sure no ailments have gone untreated.
-Dogs from puppy mills often have a multitude of genetic issues.
+This means that within a few days after purchase from a pet store, you will need to take your pet to the vet to make sure no ailments have gone untreated, as well as getting routine vaccines.
+Dogs from puppy mills often have a multitude of genetic issues due to inbreeding.
 This will lead to hefty hospital bills from issues that will often affect the rest of its life.

 Shelters often become overcrowded and run out of room to accept new dogs.
 When this happens, they must euthanize dogs so they can take in new ones.
 This is a very unfortunate necessity, but we can help put an end to it.
 When you adopt from a shelter rather than buying from a pet store, you are making room for another dog to enter the shelter.
 This prevents the need to make room by means of euthanasia.
 By adopting, you are saving the life of the dog you adopted and saving the life of a stray by providing room for it in the shelter.